tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/Activities/02-Stu_Do_Hypothetical_Models/README.md

 4. Improve weather forecasts - predict whether or not it will rain the next day.

 5. A venture capital firm wants to optimize its investments - predict whether or not a company will IPO in the next 12 months.

 ## Hint

 Think about the likelihood of each class in addition to the costliness of false positives/negatives.

+---

-© 2019 Trilogy Education Services
+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.